It depends.

 Just kidding!

-That’s why while we may have been a bit vague at times, you still have some pretty good guidance.
-There’s no good reason why a self-paced course should be longer than 30 minutes.
+That’s why, while we may have been a bit vague at times, you still have some good guidance.
+There’s no good reason a self-paced course should exceed 30 minutes.

-While our upper limit is 30 minutes, there’s still a more ideal length of a course which we also reviewed.
-So, make sure your content at least has the goal of being 15-20 minutes.
-While a course isn’t likely to be shorter than 15 minutes, we regularly create content that is around 17-20 minutes.
-It’s ideal to keep it there and with a bit of work, you can accomplish that goal.
+While our upper limit is 30 minutes, we also reviewed an ideal course length.
+Make sure your content is no longer than 15-20 minutes.
+While a course isn’t likely to be shorter than 15 minutes, we regularly create content that’s 17-20 minutes long.
+It’s ideal to keep it there, and you can achieve that with some effort.

-You even have some helpful pointers that will help you create content that’s shorter and more digestible.
-While our list isn’t comprehensive, it does point you to some additional resources that are a bit more comprehensive.
-We also have a lot of resources that help you create better training.
-That’s always going to be a great go-to for templates, checklists, and other documents.
+You also have helpful pointers for creating shorter, more digestible content.
+While our list isn’t exhaustive, it points you to additional resources that are more comprehensive.
+We also have many resources that help you create better training.
+That will always be a great go-to for templates, checklists, and other documents.

-If you have a project coming up that requires technical training where employees need to get up-to-speed on an IT system, we’re experts in that realm.
-We’d love to discuss your project and learn more about your project so be sure to schedule a free consultation.
+If you have a project coming up that requires technical training for employees to get up to speed on a corporate IT system, we’re experts in that realm.
+We’d love to discuss your project and learn more, so schedule a free consultation.

-Our expertise is creating custom software simulations using a variety of solutions that we will work with you to determine.
-It all comes down to helping your employees work better and using technology to do that.
+Our expertise is in creating custom software simulations using a variety of solutions, which we will work with you to determine.
+It all comes down to helping your employees work better with company technology.